 Potential Biological Removal (PBR) is the product of minimum population size, one-half the maximum productivity rate, and a "recovery" factor (MMPA Sec.
 3. 16 U.S.C.
 1362; Wade and Angliss 1997).
-The minimum population size for offshore bottlenose dolphins is 24,897.
+The minimum population size is unknown.
 The maximum productivity rate is 0.04, the default value for cetaceans.
 The "recovery" factor, which accounts for endangered, depleted, threatened stocks, or stocks of unknown status relative to optimum sustainable population (OSP) is assumed to be 0.5 because this stock is of unknown status.
-PBR for the western North Atlantic offshore bottlenose dolphin is 249.
+PBR for the western North Atlantic spinner dolphin is unknown because the minimum population size is unknown.

-Total estimated mean annual fishery-related mortality to this stock during 1996-2000 was 27 (CV=1.12) bottlenose dolphins.
+Total average annual estimated average fishery-related mortality and serious injury to this stock in the Atlantic during 1992-1996 was 0.38 spinner dolphin (CV = 0.35).